*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 As I’ve already explained, you need to plant your potatoes really deep in the bag or in the bottom 7.5 cm (3 inches) of the soil.

-If you’re using premium potting mix with compost, you shouldn’t have to supply your plants with any additional fertiliser.
+If you’re using premium potting and compost mix, you shouldn’t have to supply your plants with any additional fertiliser.
 However, if you’re reusing potting mix, add some organic fertiliser pellets to the mix before putting this into your grow bags.

-It’s perfectly fine to reuse your grow bags the following season for growing potatoes as long as you refresh the potting mix as I’ve outlined above.
+It’s perfectly fine to reuse your grow bags the following year for growing potatoes as long as you refresh the potting mix as I’ve outlined above.
+This means that you don’t have to buy a new bag at the beginning of the season.

 Generally, it will take around 3 months or 120 days before you can harvest your potatoes.
 In saying that, you might be able to harvest some smaller tubers before this.

-This is not necessary because once the plants die back, it means that the tubers are ready to harvest.
+This is not necessary because once the potato leaves die back, it means that the tubers are ready to harvest.
 When this happens, it’s just a case of tipping out the bag, discarding the foliage, and harvesting all the tubers.